Yakisoba

 To make my yakisoba dish I used the basic ingredients from the Oishiiplanet online store.

-The recipe that I propose is very simple and quick to make with a few ingredients, excellent especially if you are in company, and is calibrated for two people.
+The recipe I propose is very simple and quick to make with a few ingredients, excellent especially if you are with company, and is calibrated for two people.

 INGREDIENTS